 Of course, the double dipping doesn’t stop there: Many of these firms also benefited from the Department of Treasury’s 1603 grant program and from numerous state’s tax credits and mandates.
 That’s true of U.S. companies like GE (which provide turbines to many government-funded green-energy companies) but also of foreign companies like Abengoa, a Spanish multinational.

-Speaking of Abengoa, the large amounts of assistance provided to the firm by the U.S government could raise eyebrows.
-The company benefited from $2.8 billion in assistance from the Department of Energy, $203.9 million in help from the Export-Import Bank, and significant money from the Department of Treasury for its project in Minnesota and another project in Arizona.
-If that’s not douple dipping, I am not sure what is.
+Speaking of Abengoa, the large amounts of assistance provided to the firm by the U.S government could raise possible conflicts of interest.
+The company benefited from $2.8 billion in assistance from the DEpartment of Energy, $203.9 million in help from the Export-Import Bank, and significant money from the Department of Treasury for its project in Minnesota and another project in Arizona.